 From this place, we will move to Centro de Memoria, Paz y Reconciliación, a space made by the city to rebuild the country's memory and honour the people that suffered the most during the conflict.
 We will observe the work made day by day by the women of the Costurero de la Memoria, weaving in cloth their stories, dreams, and sufferings as a way to heal the wounds of the past and create visions for the future.

-After, we will stop at Museo Nacional de Colombia, where we will enter the Memoria y Nación exhibit and observe the price-winning textiles of the Tejedoras de Mampuján, a group of afro women from the Caribbean who received the National Peace Price and who started the tradition of creating woven tales of Colombia's armed conflict victims.
+If the tour is on a weekend, we will change our stop at of Centro de Memoria, Paz y Reconciliación for a visit to Museo Nacional de Colombia, where we will enter the Memoria y Nación exhibit and observe the price-winning textiles of the Tejedoras de Mampuján, a group of afro women from the Caribbean who received the National Peace Price and who started the tradition of creating woven tales of Colombia's armed conflict victims.

 For last, we will have lunch at Salvo Patria, a restaurant with a native-food rescue philosophy that builds value chains with small producers to reactivate the rural areas and improve their inhabitants' living conditions -being this a part of the Peace Agreement.
 Here you will enjoy a delicious lunch while you chat with Alejandro, the chef and founder of this project.
 He will tell you about the importance of food in peacebuilding and the huge value of consumption chains among city inhabitants and Colombian farmers.